 Final Thoughts

 We play to our strengths when creating an offensive philosophy.
 If we do not have an option QB we are not going to be an option team and will never call the option as a part of our play set.
-If we do not have great speed at we are not going to build our around the vertical attack.
+If we do not have great speed at wide receiver we are not going to build our offense around the vertical attack.
 Playing to your strengths is a very important element in football video games.

 LEAVE A REPLY